Snapchat Clone, or How to Make an App Like SnapChat

 At first, the creators of the service didn’t realize how popular Snapchat would be, and they didn’t think instant messaging app development would lead to such a profitable business.
 A curious detail: the original project's name was Pictaboo.

-Since early summer 2011, the guys had been working on an application (only iOS version).
+Since early summer 2011, the guys had been working on an application (only the iOS version).
 The famous logo of the instant messenger was drawn by Spiegel himself, and since then the recognizable ghost-resembling symbol has hardly been changed.

 The Pictaboo project had been launched in July 2011, and in the first month only 127 users registered in the service.

 However, in August 2011, the scarcity of the audience was the lesser of the problems of developers who were quarreling because of the shares in the newly formed company.
-Subsequently, the litigation between the "founding fathers" had been lasting until 2014, when a solution satisfying all parties of the process was found.
+Subsequently, the litigation between the "founding fathers" had been lasting until 2014, when a solution satisfying all parties to the process was found.

 As you see, the beginning of the story was not very enthusiastic or promising... and if the application creators had given up the idea, they wouldn’t have achieved anything.
 So if you want to build an app like Snapchat, always remember: success loves perseverance.

 In the fall of 2011, Spiegel and Murphy renamed Pictaboo to Snapchat, and rebranding played an important role.
 In just a couple of weeks, the audience of the messenger had grown to a thousand users.
-At the same time, the further fate of the of Snapchat had been determined: its main audience included high-school kids exchanging self-destructing messages during the lessons.
+At the same time, the further fate of Snapchat had been determined: its main audience included high-school kids exchanging self-destructing messages during the lessons.

-In April 2012, the SnapChat audience was already 100 thousand users.
+In April 2012, the Snapchat audience was already 100 thousand users.
 The company needed new servers, so the developers attracted the first investment of $485 thousand from the Lightspeed Venture Partners.

 It doesn't matter if you don’t have the opportunity to attract investments, it’s quite natural at first.
 And it doesn’t mean you cannot create an app like Snapchat.
-Just follow the lead of SnapChat and start small.
+Just follow the lead of Snapchat and start small.
 If you succeed, investors would let you know, you'll definitely hear from them.

 Competition as an incentive

 The success seemed to be a foregone conclusion.
 But it was in December 2012 that Snapchat had found itself in great danger.
-The thing is Mark Zuckerberg took a fancy for such a successful project.
+The thing is Mark Zuckerberg took a fancy to such a successful project.
 In early December, he personally met with Spiegel and Murphy and offered them about $ 3 billion (wanting to buy their messenger, of course).
-Developers denied the Facebook creator, and on December 21 of the same year, M. Zuckerberg launched his own app like SnapChat (named Poke).
+Developers denied the Facebook creator, and on December 21 of the same year, M. Zuckerberg launched his own app like Snapchat (named Poke).

 According to Spiegel, this was similar to both revenge and mockery.
 Nevertheless, Zuckerberg overestimated his strength.
 Contrary to the expectations of Facebook analysts, Poke wasn’t popular, and Snapchat continued to grow.
 A powerful competitor seemed to have stimulated the owners of the service to surpass themselves.

 In the end, the Facebook founder played into SnapChat owners’ hands.
-Instead of creating an app similar to SnapChat, Zuckerberg only made the rival more popular and in higher demand.
+Instead of creating an app similar to Snapchat, Zuckerberg only made the rival more popular and in higher demand.